 - It has large sturdy wheels and a 16 gallon tank that will easily hold everything a five foot deep hole can produce, it is made of non-rust stainless steel, and there is more than enough room for storing the hose inside the tank when finished.
 When digging 6-inch diameter holes, in dry sand and clay, two gallons of soil will be produced per foot of depth and each gallon weighs close to 10 pounds.
-See the blog article Hole Volume Calculator to determine the weight of various materials removed from any size hole.
+See our hole volume calculators to determine the weight of various materials removed from any size hole.
 A five foot deep hole can easily produce over 100 pounds of material, a serious amount of material for a shop vacuum to hold.

 - A strong removable handle on the Ridgid WD19560 was a plus.
 This is a very attractive attribute especially when putting it into the back seat or trunk of a car.
 It will also store under a bench without the handle.
 This compares to the 90L650A 14-gallon Shop-Vac I purchased at Lowe’s a few years ago (#2 in the photo below) that doesn’t have a removable handle.
 It won’t fit into my car trunk.
 This makes traveling a pain as it will only go in the back seat.
 When looking for a space to store the Shop-Vac, it seems the handle is forever getting in the way.
 The Ridgid handle has a 90 degree bend to the rear which provides good leverage and a good stand off distance for pushing or pulling without having your feet hitting the wheels.